mattherman/MbDotNet/docs/v4-to-v5-migration.md

 There were a handful of breaking changes introduced in v5.x of the library.
 These include:

 - `MountebankClient` methods are now async by default and have been renamed to include an `Async` suffix
+- The `MountebankClient` constructor which overrides the Mountebank URL now takes a `Uri` object instead of a `string`
-- The `CreateXYZImposter` methods on `MountebankClient` have been updated to actually create imposters in Mountebank rather than act as simple factory methods for the imposter objects
+- The `CreateHttpImposter`, `CreateHttpsImposter`, and `CreateTcpImposter` methods on `MountebankClient` have been updated to actually create imposters in Mountebank rather than act as simple factory methods for the imposter objects
-- The `Submit` methods on `MountebankClient` have been removed since the create methods now handle submission to Mountebank
+- The `Submit` methods on `MountebankClient` have been removed since the imposter creation methods now handle submission to Mountebank
-- Imposter configuration (ex. `RecordRequests`) is now exposed via properties on the imposters themselves rather than through arguments to the `CreateXYZImposter` methods
+- Imposter configuration (ex. `RecordRequests`) is now exposed via properties on the imposters themselves rather than through arguments to the imposter creation methods
 - The `Headers` and `QueryParameters` properties on `HttpPredicateFields` now have a type of `IDictionary<string, object>` instead of `IDictionary<string, string>` to support specifying arrays of values
 - The `Headers` property on `HttpResponseFields` now has a type of `IDictionary<string, object>` instead of `IDictionary<string, string>` to support returning arrays of values
 - Various collection types in the models have been changed.
 See [#119](https://github.com/mattherman/MbDotNet/pull/119) for details.